kroshu/kuka_drivers/doc/wiki/3_Sunrise_FRI.md

 - `joint_damping`, `joint_stiffness` (double vectors): these parameters change the stiffness and damping attributes of joint impedance control mode.
 The updated values are sent to the hardware interface using the `joint_group_impedance_controller` to adapt to conventions, but it is not possible to change them in active state due to the constraints of FRI.
 (Therefore the `joint_group_impedance_controller` is deactivated at driver activation.)
 - `position_controller_name`: The name of the controller (string) that controls the `position` interface of the robot.
 It can't be changed in active state.
 - `torque_controller_name`: The name of the controller (string) that controls the `effort` interface of the robot.
 It can't be changed in active state.
+- `wrench_controller_name`: The name of the controller (string) that controls the `wrench` interface of the robot.
+It can't be changed in active state.

 ### Usage